celenityy/BadBlock/README.md

 BadBlock is **NOT** a compilation of other blocklists from various sources.
 These are all domains derived from my own research & analysis.
 You should **NOT** rely on BadBlock as your only blocklist, recommendations will be provided [below](#should-i-use-any-other-lists-and-if-so-what).

-BadBlock also maintains a comprehensive [Whitelist](#whitelist), with the goal of ensuring that important domains are never blocked & unblocking false positives from other lists.
+BadBlock also maintains comprehensive [Whitelists](#combined-whitelist), with the goal of ensuring that important domains are **never** blocked, & unblocking false positives from other lists.

 Something interesting & unique about BadBlock is that the lists here are very granular in nature.
 BadBlock offers [3 primary combined blocklists](#badblock-combined-lists) (`BadBlock Lite`, `BadBlock`, & `BadBlock+`), which are built from various [individual lists](#individual-lists) in the project.
 The combined lists are simply the presets and what I recommend people use for convenience, but by all means, feel free to mix, match, and use any of these lists however you please. :)